Thursday, July 17, 2014

 • You will help create a safe learning environment for the student.
 You expect that mistakes will be made.
 Mistakes that you can talk about and learn from.

 • You will alleviate the pressure the student might feel to have “the right answer” or to be “perfect”.
-Even though you are an educator in a mentoring/coaching role you are still seen as the evaluator.
+Although you are an educator in a mentoring/coaching role, you are still seen as the evaluator.

 • You might be able to prevent a future mistake.
 Perhaps your student can learn from your mistake too.